drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 ## Aggregation of classifier results

 At this point in experiment 3, data for one subject comprises a matrix of ~900 rows (1 per test trial) and 9-11 columns (1 per phonological feature classifier; number of columns depends on which phonological feature system is being analyzed).
 Each cell of that matrix is a 0 or 1 classification for that combination of trial and phonological feature.
 From these data, the accuracy of each classifier (subject to the same equal-error-rate constraint used during training) was computed.
 Next, a 23×23×N array was constructed (where 23 is the number of conosonants in the stimuli, and N is the number of phonological features in the current system, i.e., between 9 and 11).
-The first axis represents which consonant was presented in the stimulus, and the second axis represents which consonant was likely perceived by the listener (as estimated from the EEG signal).
+The first dimension represents which consonant was presented in the stimulus, and the second dimension represents which consonant was likely perceived by the listener (as estimated from the EEG signal).
 For each plane along the third axis (i.e., for a given phonological feature classifier), the cells of the plane are populated with either the accuracy or the error rate (1 minus the accuracy) of that classifier, depending on whether the consonant indices of the row and column of that cell match (accuracy) or mismatch (error rate) in that feature.
 For example, a cell in row /p/, column /b/ of the voicing classifier plane would have as its entry the error rate of the voicing classifier, signifying the probability that a voiceless /p/ would be mis-classified as a voiced /b/.

 Finally, the feature planes are collapsed by taking the product along the last dimension, yielding the joint probability that the input consonant (the